Olympic sponsors paid big money for the Beijing Games. So where are all the ads? - KESQ

 “But they won’t talk about the total lack of voting rights inside a place like China.”

-Asked about the matter by US Senator Tom Cotton last year, an executive said that Georgia was the company’s home state, “where many of our employees live and work.”
+Asked about the matter by US Sen. Tom Cotton last year, an executive said that Georgia was the company’s home state, “where many of our employees live and work.”

 “We are most engaged on policy issues here at home, but we are clear in our respect for human rights globally,” said Paul Lalli, Coca-Cola’s global vice president of human rights.